Safety is our #1 priority for dogs and their people

 - There will be people walking at different speeds, however, if your small leashed dog is slowing down please carry him/her.
 Little dogs get tired and it makes sense to help them when needed, but let them finish the walk on their own four paws.
 This improves their confidence.

 - Limit social greetings at the beginning of an event (especially during times of high respiratory infections among dogs).
 Many dogs do not like their space invaded and this time is better spent getting your dog to feel relaxed and confident in this environment.
-After the event, when the dogs are tired, is a better time to meet and greet.
+After the event, when the dogs are tired, is a better time to meet and greet with owner permission.

 - We encourage people of all ages to join in on the fun.
-However, please make sure younger children are always in your care and understand the proper way to greet a dog.
+However, please make sure younger children are always in your care and understand the proper way to greet a dog when given permission by the dog guardian.
 They should also be able to recognize the signs a dog exhibits when it is uncomfortable.

-- ALWAYS ask another pet owner if it is OK to greet their dog before approaching.
+- ALWAYS ask another dog guardian if it is OK to greet their dog before approaching.

 - During tick season, we recommend spraying yourself and your dog with an all-natural spray.
 Golden Dog Adventure Co. will provide at each event and also have available for purchase.

-- If our team observes behavior from your dog such as nipping, snapping, lunging, growling, or strong staring at other dogs, we will help you find a way to make your dog more comfortable in this new environment.
+- If our team observes behavior from your dog such as nipping, snapping, lunging, growling, or strong staring at other dogs, we will help you find ways to redirect your dog and make them more comfortable in this environment.
+In some cases, the environment may not be suitable for your dog and they may be more comfortable returning home.
 We want participants to feel welcome, safe, and included at all events.

 - We discourage leaving an event early, however, if you decide to leave a walk/hike, please alert an Adventure Guide.
 At that point, you become responsible for your own navigation.